Faculty

 You'll combine the concepts of innovation, experiential learning, teamwork and leadership as you gain the confidence to tackle more complex projects.

-With the training and skills you'll pick up in this four-year bachelor's degree, you'll graduate ready to become an environmental leader.
+With the training and skills you'll pick up in this bachelor's degree, you'll graduate ready to become an environmental leader.

 Study in Squamish in Fall 2025